 Did you know that on this day in 1733, the first polar bear in America was exhibited in Boston?
 When asked what polar bears eat, the handler replied “drunk Irishmen”.

-Keep reading for more facts about January 18
+Keep reading for more interesting facts about January 18th in history!

 France revealed the world’s largest commercial aircraft.

 The A380 airbus, dubbed "Superjumbo" is a double-decker 262 ft carrier and has a capacity of 555 passengers!

 Charity song “That’s What Friends Are For” hit No. 1 on the Billboard Hot 100.

 The song by Dionne & Friends featured Elton John, Gladys Knight and Stevie Wonder and was released to support and create awareness for AIDS. $3 million USD was raised for the cause!

 The final episode of Monty Python’s “Flying Circus” season 3 was aired on BBC.

 The plans to construct the World Trade Center in New York City were announced to the public.